 False Friends: Psychiatric Medications and Prescription Drug Dependence

-Psychiatric medications, also called psychotropics, are designed to treat mental health disorders.
+Psychiatric medications, also called psychotropics, are designed to treat mental health issues.
 They are prescribed with the intention of assisting us to feel happier, more resilient, and more capable of living fulfilling and meaningful lives.

 Women with addiction are particularly likely to have been diagnosed at some point in their lives with a mental health condition and placed on one or more prescription medications to treat it.

 At Villa Kali Ma, we generally favor an integral, holistic, and non-medicated approach to recovery.
 If you have not yet been placed on a psychotropic, we will not encourage you to start using them, though we also understand that in some cases very short-term use for stabilization may be beneficial.
 Women struggling with mental health conditions should focus solely on inner emotional support and support groups.